lspcheng/GUAva/README.md

 #### Unclear, Unnatural or Other Speech
 * If you can't make out a word, should be marked as `<unk>`.
 * If, out of an otherwise good audio chunk, there is an individual word or two that cannot be used, mark it with a `_unc` tag (for unclear).
   * This could be if a word is masked by a noise, overlapping with a sound effect or has some other issue that prevents it from being clear.
-If unsure which word was affected, be conservative and tag more.
     - e.g., _kare_unc_ for 'kare rice' overlapped with a 'pop' sound effect
     - e.g., _and_unc it's_unc_ for 'and it's' with a pop but not sure exactly when
     - e.g., _Amy_unc and_unc_ for 'Amy and' with cheering noises
+* If some speech is altered (e.g., pitch raising, sped up) or includes other voices (e.g., someone else speaking), mark it with `_unn` (for unnatural).
-* If a phrase or word is not produced naturally, such as imitating somebody else or doing some sort of skit, mark it with a `_unn` (for unnatural).
+* If a phrase or word is otherwise not produced in the speaker's "natural" voice, such as imitating somebody else or doing some sort of skit, also mark it with a `_unn` (for unnatural).
   - e.g., _Jennifer_unn packed_unn..._ during an imitation
-* If some speech is altered (e.g., pitch raising, sped up) or includes other voices (e.g., someone else speaking), also mark it with `_unn`.
 * If there are multiple issues, that require tags, tag them all.
   - e.g., _kare_cs_unc_ is a code-switch overlapped with a 'pop' sound